madejackson/TV7-Kodi-Replay/README.md

 # Configuration in the Simple IPTV PVR Client

 * Install the PVR IPTV Simple Client in Kodi.
-* Use the URL https://bit.ly/3Dwd606 as M3u playlist URL.
+* Use the Path to the file you've generated as m3u URL.

 ![general](./images/general.png)

-* Use the URL https://goo.gl/rNBpPG from [mathewmeconry's EPG Data](https://github.com/mathewmeconry/TV7_EPG_Data)
+* Use the Path to the file you've generated as EPG URL.

 ![general](./images/epg.png)